How to use Japanese hiking app YAMAP (English guide)

 Click the 活動を開始 start button in the bottom right when you are ready to start your hike.

 While hiking, you can pause the activity using the 一時停止 button on the bottom left.
-Generally you don't need to do this on a dayhike as YAMAP calculates your breaktime for you, but it's useful if you are doing an overnight hike.
+You don’t need to do this on a dayhike as YAMAP automatically calculates your breaks for you, but it’s useful if you are doing an overnight hike - YAMAP will record longer stops as an “overnight stay” in your activity diary.

 When you’re finished with your hike, hit the white 終了 button in the bottom right.